 (i) an order of a court of competent jurisdiction in another province or territory of Canada, or

-(ii) an order of the Court of Queen’s Bench regarding a common-law relationship.
+(ii) an order of the Court of Kings’s Bench regarding a common-law relationship.

 The pension can only be divided if one of these requirements has been met.